michelle-burton/MichelleBurton-Portfolio/README.md

 Responsive design that works across desktop and mobile devices Project gallery with detailed case studies
-About section with professional background and skills Contact form with PHP backend for email submissions Clean, modern user interface that emphasizes portfolio content
+About section with professional background and skills Contact form for email submissions
+Clean, modern user interface that emphasizes portfolio content

 ## Technology Stack